preciofishbone/OmniaFx/docs/tutorials/first-extension/create-extension/README.md

 .loadByUrlMatching({startsWith: '/'});
 ```

-Open the `HelloOmniaFxComponent.tsx` and modify the `registerElement` logic at the end of the file
+Open the `HelloOmniaFxComponent.tsx` and modify the `registerElement` logic at the end of the file:

 ```tsx
 WebComponentBootstrapper.registerElement((manifest) => {